 The victim compensation program may be an appropriate option for some survivor/victims.
 Those who do not wish to confront their abusers or the failures of the church to protect children, due to the emotional and mental costs involved, may elect to pursue the victim compensation fund program instead of legal action.

 However, before engaging in the victim compensation program option, all survivors and victims should understand that these programs have no appeals process, and are truly a discretionary settlement tool created by the Church.
 Survivors and victims who accept compensation through this program must waive their right to file any subsequent future legal claims against the diocese.
 Anyone who may wish to consider the diocese’ compensation program as an option should do so only after consulting with an experienced attorney.

 How We Can Help

 We agree that bringing litigation that can survive any defense raised by the Church is important to our clients and all survivors/victims.
 To that end, our research and investigation continues to focus on the Church’s conspiracy that covered up decades of systemic, institutional and cultural abuse visited on our clients.
 It is our hope to bring a voice to our clients as our investigation unfolds.

 Sexual abuse, particularly of minors, is a reprehensible crime that has long-lasting emotional, physical and mental impacts on survivors/victims and their families.
 It is vital for survivors/victims of such abuse to be heard and for their claims to be investigated.

-The compassionate and experienced victims rights attorneys at The Law Offices of Peter Angelos have tirelessly served the community at their three office locations across Pennsylvania and have years of experience advocating for victims.
+The compassionate and experienced victims rights attorneys at Peter Angelos, P.C. have tirelessly served the community at their three office locations across Pennsylvania and have years of experience advocating for victims.
 If you have experienced abuse at the hands of an institution such as the Catholic Church, we encourage you to reach out to discuss your legal options today.